-With 60 distilleries across a 50-mile radius Moray Speyside is your ideal destination.
-Come and learn about the deep and mysterious history of whisky.
-The region is known simply as Whisky Country and the distilleries are at the heart of many of the communities.
+With 60 distilleries across a 50-mile radius Moray Speyside it is no wonder that the region is known simply as Whisky Country.

 Situated in the historic burgh of Keith, the distillery is surrounded by beautiful gardens.
 Strathisla Distillery was founded by two enterprising local gentlemen in 1786 within a stone’s throw from the ruins of Milton Castle.
 Enjoy their master blender experience and learn all there is to know about this iconic brand.